Top 10 Common Foods Between Iran and Turkey in 2024

 Top 10 common foods between Iran and Turkey

-The major difference between Turkish dolmeh with Iranians is the lack of meat.
-Turkish dolmeh are not just like the iranian dolmeh, and it does not have meat and from substances such as rice, onions, tomatoes, dill, mint, raisins, almonds, cinnamon, pepper, sugar, lemons will be prepare and made.
+The major difference between Turkish dolmeh and Iranians is the lack of meat.
+Turkish dolmeh is not just like Iranian dolmeh, and it does not have meat, and from substances such as rice, onions, tomatoes, dill, mint, raisins, almonds, cinnamon, pepper, sugar, lemons will be prepared and made.

 Turkish Cabbage Rolls (a.k.a Lahana Sarmasi or Dolmasi) is a flavourful dish made of cabbage leaves filled with spiced meat&bulgur mixture.